 - Honey-Sweetened Chocolate Chips (now!)

-Or pre-buy Candy Making Without Corn Syrup e-book right here!
-A paperback version of Candymaking Without Corn Syrup will be available soon.
+Or Buy Candy Making Without Corn Syrup e-book right here!

 In Candymaking Without Corn Syrup we make: